sean-b765/notes/javascript/functions/README.md

 # Closures
 A closure is the environment surrounding a function.
-Whenever a function is created, it is bundled together with references to required variables in the upper scope.
+Whenever a function is created, it is bundled together with references to required variables from the outer scope.
 The closure gives you access to the parent/outer function's scope, even if the parent function has closed.

 ```js